portsoc/dcalc/README.md

 Please add suggestions & bug reports to the [issue list](https://github.com/portsoc/dcalc/issues).

 ## Running Tests
-- To run the tests you'll need to have node 10.16 installed, easiest way to get this is using [nvm](https://github.com/nvm-sh/nvm) if you're on Mac or Linux
+- To run the tests you'll need to have the latest LTS of node installed, the easiest way to get this is using [nvm](https://github.com/nvm-sh/nvm) if you're on Mac or Linux
 - `npm install`
 - `npm run test`